 Presidential Teaching Professors will be formally appointed in the spring of the year prior to the starting date of their appointment.
 At this time they will each be presented with a medallion intended for wearing with academic regalia.

 To be considered, individuals must have tenure and rank of full professor and have at least six years of service at NIU.
 Nominees should be acknowledged to be among the most notable teachers at the university with demonstrated continuous excellence in the teaching of under-graduate and/or graduate students.
-Individuals who have received the Presidential Research Professor, Presidential Engagement Professor or Board of Trustees Professor Award may also be eligible for appointment as Presidential Teaching Professor.
-However, the four-year award periods may not overlap.
+Individuals who have received the Presidential Research, Scholarship, and Artistry Professor, Presidential Engagement Professor or Board of Trustees Professor Award may also be eligible for appointment as a Presidential Teaching Professor.
+However, nominees may only apply for one presidential award per year.
 Professors nearing retirement from the university are eligible.
 If appointed, these individuals will receive the benefits and support fixed by the award for that part of the appointment period they are fully employed at NIU.
 Sitting members of the Selection Committee are not eligible for the appointment.

 Presidential Teaching Professors are expected to carry out a continuous program of activities related to the improvement of instruction during the four-year award period.
-At the conclusion of the award period, each Presidential Teaching Professor will be asked to conduct a seminar on teaching for the NIU faculty on a topic of choice derived from these studies and developmental activities.
-Please note that these seminars are an integral part of the conditions of the award.
+At the conclusion of the award period, each Presidential Teaching Professor will be required to conduct a seminar for the NIU community on a topic derived from their work.
 To ensure the smooth functioning of their respective departments, each professor will consult with the department chair, the college dean, and the provost, as necessary, before scheduling the released time related to the award.

 Representatives of faculty from each of the seven instructional colleges and representatives of the Alumni Association will be appointed annually by the president to form a Selection Committee.
 The Selection Committee will be chaired by the provost or a designee.